-The Department of Central Management Services' (Department) Bureau of Communication and Computer Services (Bureau) carries out statutory responsibilities relating to data processing and telecommunication services (20 ILCS 405/405-10; 20 ILCS 405/405-20; 20 ILCS 405/405-250; and 20 ILCS 405/405-260).
-To fulfill its responsibilities, the Department operates the Central Computer Facility (CCF), the Communications Center, and branch facilities in Springfield.
+The Department of Central Management Services' (Department) Bureau of Communication and Computer Services (Bureau) carries out statutory responsibilities relating to data processing and telecommunication services (20 ILCS 405/405-10; 20 ILCS 405/405-20; 20 ILCS 405/405-250; 20 ILCS 405/405-255; 20 ILCS 405/405-260; and 20 ILCS 405/405-270).
+To fulfill its responsibilities, the Department operates the Central Computer Facility (CCF), the Communications Center, and branch facilities.
 A Springfield branch facility also serves as the primary backup site should a disaster prevent processing at the CCF.
-Through its facilities, the Department provides data processing services to approximately 101 user agencies (see Appendix B).
+Through its facilities, the Department provides data processing services to approximately 96 user agencies (see Appendix B).